Melt spinning: Twin Roll Melt Spinning

 In Twin Roll Melt Spinning two rollers or drums are used instead of one.
 The rollers are placed side by side, and rotated such that the one to the left spins clockwise, and the one on the right spins counter-clockwise.
 This configuration results in material passing between the rollers being pulled down.
 The melt is jetted between the rollers where it is cooled and ejected as a ribbon.
-The advantage to twin roll melt spinning is that it gives a high degree of control over the thickness of the resulting ribbon.
-With a single roller, controlling ribbon thickness is complicated involving close control over the flow rate of the melt, rotational speed of the wheel and temperature of the melt.
+The advantage of twin-roll melt spinning is that it gives a high degree of control over the thickness of the resulting ribbon.
+With a single roller, controlling ribbon thickness is complicated involving close control over the flow rate of the melt, rotational speed of the wheel, and temperature of the melt.
 With the twin roller setup, a particular and consistent thickness can be achieved by simply changing the distance between the rollers.

 To date, twin roll melt spinning is still limited almost exclusively to laboratory scales.